Research-Based

 The Role Of The Digestive System

-Digestion and absorption of the foods we eat, the breaking down of food into small molecules, occurs in our digestive system.
-Digestion is a complex process that converts these foods into energy and waste products.
-It provides the energy required for all the processes that take place in our bodies.
-The process takes place in the gastrointestinal tract, a long, connected, tubular structure that starts with the mouth and ends with the anus.
+Digestion and absorption of foods—the breaking down of nutrients into small molecules—occurs within our digestive system.
+Digestion is a complex process that converts food into energy and waste products, providing the energy required for all bodily processes.
+The process takes place in the gastrointestinal tract, a long, connected tubular structure extending from the mouth to the anus.

-Food is propelled through the system, broken down by enzymes and hormones into usable particles; carbohydrates, proteins, and fats, and absorbed along the way.
-Once nutrients are broken into small enough molecules, they are absorbed through the wall of the small intestine into the bloodstream and then delivered throughout the body.
-Our body is extremely efficient and handles the process without much thought on our part.
+Food travels through the system, where enzymes and hormones break it down into usable particles—carbohydrates, proteins, and fats—that are absorbed along the way.
+Once nutrients are broken into sufficiently small molecules, they pass through the small intestine wall into the bloodstream and are delivered throughout the body.
+Our body handles this process remarkably efficiently without conscious effort on our part.

-When you experience heartburn, indigestion, or acid reflux, the process is not operating optimally, possibly due to a lack of digestive enzymes.
-As we age, our bodies produce fewer digestive enzymes.
-Further complicating this is the fact that farming practices over the years have depleted the quality of vitamins and minerals in the soil, meaning that less of these crucial micronutrients are in the foods we eat.
+When you experience heartburn, indigestion, or acid reflux, this process isn’t operating optimally, possibly due to insufficient digestive enzymes.
+As we age, our bodies naturally produce fewer digestive enzymes.
+Compounding this issue, decades of farming practices have depleted the soil’s vitamin and mineral content, meaning fewer of these crucial micronutrients reach the foods we eat.

 Digestive System - Digestive Enzyme Supplements